gimp-ci/vagrant-gimp/objectives.md

 * Create JavaScript bindings to libgimp so that GIMP plugins can be written in JavaScript.
 This is based off of [2011 Idea support writing JavaScript plugins][jsbind-idea].
+* Programming GIMP plugins in JavaScript should be idiomatic to the JavaScript language.

 # Technical recommendations